Variational Transformer: A Framework Beyond the Trade-off between Accuracy and Diversity for Image Captioning: Conclusion

 \section{Conclusion}

 In this work, we propose a novel framework consist of different well-designed modules to ensure the diverse generation with the accurate semantic structure.
 First, we give the group of IIP and AGMM to guarantee the accuracy performance.
 Then, we give the RMR baseline to improve the quality of diverse generation based on a solid accuracy foundation.
 Extensive experiments suggest that our model achieves a simultaneous promotion in both accuracy and diversity.
-Furthermore, to evaluate the overall performance under the trade-off phenomenon, we propose two simple measurements to calculate the compounded trade-off rate.
-Also, we get the closest performance to the human-oriented zero profit bound.
+Furthermore, to evaluate the overall performance under the trade-off phenomenon, we propose a simple measurement to calculate the compounded trade-off rate.
+Also, we get the closest performance to the human annotations on semantic retrieval evaluation.